smartuni/RIOTNerf/README.md

 ## make all term flash BOARD=samr21-xpro

-In order to remote control the laser guns you will have to build the WebServer application as follows:
-TODO.....

 # Controlling the laser guns

-The laser guns can be remote controlled from the web interface supplied by the Raspberry pi WebServer application.
+The laser guns can be remote controlled from the web interface supplied by the Raspberry Pi WebServer application.
-You can either use the arrow keys on your keyboard or enter numbers into the web interface presented in your browser.
-TODO: perhaps add a screenshot of the GUI presented here?
+You can choose one Team, by entering the numbers in the right field or use Arrow Keys (Team1) or WASD (Team2).
+Your Browser will notice all players when a target was hit.

 # Contributors
 * Andreas - Communication IoT side